csquared/checkcheckit/README.md

 This means command line 'checks' get pushed to the web.
 Once a list is on the web you can disconnect the command line and continue finishing it (with others).

-Specify an email (or a comma-separated list) on the command line via the `--email` flag and the address(es) will receive an email with a link to a web version of the checklist.

     $ check start deploy --live
     Live at URL: http://checkcheckit.herokuapp.com/4f24b9d933d5467ec913461b8da3f952dbe724cb
     Websocket refused connection - using POST